junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 193.【destiel】Dean time travel to save 1518 Cas 《Trolley Problem》

-post-1518, to save Cas, Dean researchs and figures out how to time travel (Henry/MOL knows how, they have angel feather and ingredients), goes back different points in their encounter trying to change things so Cas won't end up in 1518.
+post-1518, to save Cas, Dean researches and figures out how to time travel (Henry/MOL knows how, they have angel feather and ingredients), goes back different points in their encounter trying to change things so Cas won't end up in 1518.
 Every time doesn't work, go back further

 - change 1418/1503 not fighting
 - 1409 prevent Cas from making the deal with Empty (Jack dies)